 4. (Physical) High body temperature, profuse perspiration, heavy salivary flow/tears etc., strong teeth, prominent incisors, veins often prominent, more capillaries give you, for instance, quicker sunburn (depends on skin complexion), and frostbites.
 Sparse facial/body hair (beard/chest/arm/leg) with men (weaker hair growth).
 Acne*, early aging* (wrinkles, etc.), gray hair* and white spots* on fingernails (due to lacking Zinc/SAM-e).
 Maybe larger ears (growing due to excessive heat), long fingers and toes (depending on other genetics also).
-Prone to sneezing in sunlight, seasonal allergies (if high histamine), cancer, respiratory allergies/asthma, rhinitis, hives, glue ear, osteoporosis, arthritis, cataracts, MS, lupus, headaches, backaches, muscle cramps (due to lacking magnesium), peptic ulcers, autoimmune disorders, anorexia and bulimia.
+Prone to sneezing in sunlight, seasonal allergies (if high histamine), autoimmune diseases, cancer, respiratory allergies/asthma, rhinitis, hives, glue ear, osteoporosis, arthritis, cataracts, MS, lupus, headaches, backaches, muscle cramps (due to lacking magnesium), peptic ulcers, autoimmune disorders, anorexia and bulimia.
 Women give birth to mostly male offspring.
 Fast metabolism: might have a lean build despite hearty appetite (depending on other factors of course).

 This list is not complete.